 The High School has a multitude of Clubs and Activities and this page is designed to get you the information you need to fully support your student’s participation.

 RSHS is always supportive of new, student-driven clubs and activities.
-Please contact the Ann Brennan at 734-669-9394 or firstname.lastname@example.org to discuss possibilities.
+Please contact Alix Gaither (email@example.com) or Heather Lomason (firstname.lastname@example.org) at 734-669-9394 to discuss possibilities.